ai1323/Scripts-Used-In-Thesis/README.md

 # Scripts-Used-In-Thesis
-This are the main scripts used for the Thesis of Designing Plasmonic Nanoparticles For Solar Energy Conversion Spplication
+This are the main scripts used for the Thesis of Designing Plasmonic Nanoparticles For Solar Energy Conversion Spplication.

+Other than BayesianOptimisation